 - US Endangered Species Act - International trade in shrimp was harming sea turtles by ensnaring them in nets.
-US had banned shrimp imports from countries that did not have in place for all production a specific turtle-protection regime Turtle Excluder Devices.
+US had banned shrimp imports from countries that did not have in place for all production a specific turtle-protection regime - Turtle Excluder Devices.

-Shrimp-turtle case
+Protection of health or environment: cases Shrimp-turtle case